Gerry Cinnamon: The Bonny (2019–2021)

-2021-2022
+Continued success (2021–present)

 Gerry spent 2021-2022 playing his biggest shows to date.
 His 350,000-capacity UK and Ireland tour, originally due to happen in 2020, included shows at Birmingham and Manchester Arenas, London's Alexandra Palace, the 25,000 capacity Malahide Castle, Dublin, and Musgrave Park Stadium, Cork.
 He also headlined at Swansea's Singleton Park, the second biggest show ever held in the Welsh city, and set the record as the first artist to sell out three headline shows at the Belsonic, Belfast, playing to over 60,000 fans.

 Cinnamon was due to play Shaky Knees Music Festival on 30 April 2022, but show organizers announced on April 18 that he would not be performing.
 No details were forthcoming.
 The tour concluded with two homecoming shows at Hampden Park.
 With these shows, playing to over 100,000 people, Cinnamon was the first independent act and first Scot to sell out multiple nights at the national stadium.

+The ‘Live at Hampden Park’ live album was released a year later being Gerry’s first live album and it contained all 20 songs from the Saturday show however the CD specially contained the Sunday version of ‘Canter’ alongside the other 20 Saturday songs.
+Cinnamon remained relatively silent until November 2023 where he announced that he would be headlining TRNSMT 2024 and playing as a co-headliner at the Reading and Leeds Festival 2024.
+Cinnamon also was to play Electric Picnic in Ireland and By the Pond in Norway.

+As of July 2026, Gerry Cinnamon's most recent social media post to Instagram in October 2024 contained a Reading and Leeds highlights collage with a message below stating, “Wee Reading and Leeds vid - forgot to post it.
+In studio tracking new album.
+Hope everybody’s good.
+Big love Gx”.